Yom (TV series)

-Yom (short for Yogendra Omprakash Mathur) is an Indian flash-animated television series produced by Graphiti Multimedia and created by Munjal Shroff.
+Yom (short for Yogendra Omprakash Mathur) is an Indian animated television series produced by Graphiti Multimedia and created by Munjal Shroff.
 It premiered on 1 May 2017 on Disney Channel in India.
 Originally set to air in 2016, but Disney delayed it to May 2017.
-The story is about Yogendra Mathur, often shortened to Yom, an 11-year-old school boy who lives in Chotasheher and can transform to different animals by performing Yoga Asanas.
+The story is about Yogendra Mathur, often shortened to Yom, an 11-year-old school boy who lives in Chotasheher and can transform to different animals by performing yoga asanas.

 The show was added to Netflix on 7 June 2018.